-Futher, all truth-value gap approaches - whether the simple version or the supervaluationist version - face the problem of higher-order vagueness.
+Further, all truth-value gap approaches - whether the simple version or the supervaluationist version - face the problem of higher-order vagueness.
+The degrees-of-truth solution also faces a version of this problem.

 This problem is that just as there are borderline cases between "bald" and "not bald", there are also borderline cases between cases where "bald" applies and those borderline cases.
 But both simple truth-value gap theories and supervaluationist theories assume that there is a dividing line between the cases where "bald" applies and the cases in which it is undefined.
 (That is needed to state the theory.)